GluuFederation/docs-oxd-prod/3.0.1/sources/license/auth/signup/index.md

 # Signup
-To signup for your oxd license visit oxd.gluu.org/register and fill in your details to create an account.
+To signup for your oxd license visit [Registeration](https://oxd.gluu.org/register) page and fill in your details to create an account.

 ![oxd signup](../../../img/license/signup/signup.png)